thumbliner/thumbliner/small-talk.md

 I’m fine, thank you.
 You?<br>

 Can you believe this weather?
-I actually find this city most beautiful in the rain.<br>
+I,  actually, find this city most beautiful in the rain.<br>

 So what have you been up to?
 Studying how music talks.<br>

 Do you agree with `insert trend`?
-I have not formed any good thoughts on it.<br>
+I have, not formed, any good thoughts, on it.<br>

 What is your philosophy of `insert subject`?
 What about it?<br>